zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW-arch.md

 # 2021/6/11
 ## A keen sense of life-cycle
 - [Comparison of life cycle between vue and react](https://programmersought.com/article/76314025698/)
+  - How is it applied during dev or achitecture design?
 # 2021/6/18-
 ## AWS